KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Logging by shbatm](https://github.com/shbatm/MMM-Logging)

-1. No image found.
-2. Typo: Found `Magic Mirror` in file `MMM-Logging.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `jshint` in file `MMM-Logging.js`: Replace "jshint" by "eslint".
+1. Recommendation: Found `jshint` in file `MMM-Logging.js`: Replace "jshint" by "eslint".
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
+4. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
-8. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-loldht22 by cslev](https://github.com/cslev/MMM-loldht22)